 Just north of this, a row of fine marble columns in the Doric order is what remains of the Greek gymnasium, a structure devoted to the training of athletes.
 A large swimming pool inserted in Roman times is still visible.
 Opposite it are the remains of a very large Early Christian church, beyond which stands a large and mostly reconstructed square building.
 This is usually and politely described as a nymphaeum, a public fountain, but it also included a set of latrines, an ancient public toilet.

 The most spectacular sight in this area, however, is found a little further south, under a modern protective shelter.
 It protects a a huge and elaborate mosaic that must have been part of an immensely richly furnished home, or perhaps a public building.
 Its imagery includes the myth of the Judgement of Paris, surrounded by Apollo and the nine muses, as well as scenes of gladiators fighting animals.

 These are just the main sights of ancient Kos.
 More remains, including parts of an ancient stadium and another Roman bath complex are also accessible, adding further dimensions to our understanding of this affluent and important island capital.

-If you are tempted to join us in exploring ancient Kos Town, join us on Cruising to the Cyclades, Cruising the Dodecanese, or Cruising the Southeast Aegean.
-On each of those tours, ancient Kos with its engrossing mixture of Greek and Roman remains, 20th century architecture and contemporary life, including our selection of some of the island's best food, is just one of many diverse highlights, ranging from antiquity to the present.
+If you are tempted to join us in exploring ancient Kos Town, take a look at our expert-led cultural and archaeological tours in Greece.
+On each of these tours that include the Dodecanese, ancient Kos with its engrossing mixture of Greek and Roman remains, 20th century architecture and contemporary life, including our selection of some of the island's best food, is just one of many diverse highlights, ranging from antiquity to the present.